 - Texture: Glide your fingers across the pumpkin's skin.
 Is it bumpy, slightly rough, or smooth as a baby's bottom?
 That's the pumpkin's texture.

-- Size: Pretty straightforward -- big, small, miniature, medium.
-Sometimes indicated in weight.
+- Size: Pretty straightforward—big, small, miniature, medium.
+Size is sometimes indicated in weight.

-- Keeps well: Describes a pumpkin's "shelf life" or if it has a tendency to last a few months (uncarved) or quickly wither off the vine.
+- Keeps well/poorly: This describes a pumpkin's "shelf life" or if it has a tendency to last a few months (uncarved) or quickly wither off the vine.